-Addressing these and other “what if” scenarios allows the organization to identify critical business functions, calculate potential losses and determine how much downtime could be tolerated before a major disruption ensues.
-This business impact analysis can then be used to determine the full scope of hardware, equipment and IT resources would be needed before that threshold is breached.
+Addressing these and other “what if” scenarios allows the organization to identify critical business functions, calculate potential losses, and determine how much downtime could be tolerated before a major disruption ensues.
+This business impact analysis can then be used to determine the full scope of hardware, equipment, and IT resources that would be needed before the threshold is breached.

 A second essential element of this analysis is conducting a risk assessment.
 By further evaluating the potential ramifications of an unplanned event, the business can identify specific hazards and network infrastructure vulnerabilities—and then prepare procedures to minimize any long-term damage.

 Together, the results of both the business impact analysis and risk assessment can be used to inform a robust disaster recovery strategy.
 Since the goal is to recover business functions as quickly as possible, these preparation steps are key: They’ll help ensure the recovery process can be initiated without delay when necessary.

 See how a comprehensive business continuity plan can help ensure you’ll recover from a disaster quickly.

 Disaster recovery is a critical component of business continuity planning.
 The latter focuses on keeping all aspects of a business operational in the event of an unplanned disruption and covers a range of variables: where employees will work, how they’ll be kept safe, who’s responsible for communications, and more.
 At the core of continuity is the need to provide uninterrupted access to technology so employees are empowered to continue business as usual.
 For this reason, disaster recovery is foundational to business continuity.